tobiasveiga/scc0251_final_project/README.md

-# scc0251 - Final Project : Segmentation of Handwritten Notes to Generate Flash Cards
+# scc0251 - Final Project : Segmentation of Handwritten Notes for Fast Flash Card Generation

 This is my final project of the Image Processing lectures lectioned at the ICMC-USP in 2020.01.